Call Me Claus

-Call Me Claus is a 2001 American made-for-television Christmas comedy film directed by Peter Werner and starring Whoopi Goldberg and Nigel Hawthorne.
-The movie involves Santa Claus (Hawthorne) who needs a replacement Santa after serving his 200-year reign.
-He decides on Lucy Cullins (Whoopi Goldberg), an eccentric, grouchy shopping network executive, who hires him to promote Christmas decorations and presents on the network.
-The film had its premiere on TNT on December 2, 2001, and was also released on VHS and DVD by Columbia TriStar Home Entertainment.
+Call Me Claus is a 2001 American Christmas comedy television film directed by Peter Werner and starring Whoopi Goldberg and Nigel Hawthorne.
+The film involves Santa Claus (Hawthorne) who needs a replacement Santa after serving his 200-year reign.
+He decides on Lucy Cullins (Goldberg), an eccentric, grouchy shopping network executive, who hires him to promote Christmas decorations and presents on the network.
+The film was produced by Red Strokes Entertainment, One Ho Productions and Columbia TriStar Television and premiered on TNT on December 2, 2001, and was also released on VHS and DVD by Columbia TriStar Home Entertainment.
 The film has since been reran on Lifetime, Freeform and The Hallmark Channel.

 Plot

-In 1965 Los Angeles, Lucy Cullins and her mother go to see a Santa Claus at a shopping mall, who happens to be the real one.
-Santa is nearing the end of his 200-year reign as St. Nick, and needs to find a replacement.

-His search involves his hat and an elf assistant named Ralph (Taylor Negron).
-Nick puts the hat on every kid.
-If the hat glows, it means that person has the real Christmas spirit.
-When Lucy sits on his lap, he puts the hat on her and it glows brightly, proving she would make a perfect Santa Claus replacement.
-Unfortunately, after leaving the mall, Lucy receives news that her father had been killed, devastating her.
+In 1965 in Los Angeles, Lucy Cullins, her brother and her mother go to a shopping mall to see Santa Claus, who happens to be the real one and is nearing the end of his 200-year reign as St. Nick, and is seeking a replacement.
+When Lucy sits on his lap, he places the hat on her and it glows brightly, proving she would make a perfect Santa Claus replacement.
+Unfortunately, after leaving the mall, Lucy receives news that her father has been killed.
+Devastated, she begins to lose faith in the Christmas Spirit.

-In 2001, Lucy forgotten about the Christmas spirit due to losing her father, and focuses more on her job than her family.
-Meanwhile, it is Nick's last Christmas as Santa, and he must find Lucy again.
-He locates her where she works as a network executive for the "Shop-A-Lot" Channel.

-Lucy's boss (Brian Stokes Mitchell) wants a big sales boost for the holiday.
-He comes up with the idea of hiring someone dressed as Santa Claus to advertise Christmas memorabilia.
-Lucy holds many auditions with no luck.
-After nearly giving up hope, she sees Nick, who is jolly and obviously loves the season.
-Lucy hires him.
+In the present day, Lucy, now grown into a cynical woman, has become more invested with her job as a network executive for the "Shop-A-Lot" Channel than her family.
+Meanwhile, Nick, who is spending his last Christmas as Santa, locates Lucy again and finds the opportunity to get close to her after hearing that the "Shop-A-Lot" is holding auditions to cast a Santa Claus to advertise Christmas memorabilia and increase the sales boost for the holiday.
+After nearly giving up hope of finding a good Claus, Lucy comes across Nick and reluctantly hires him, oblivious to the fact that he was the Santa from her past.

 In Nick's first few days at work, calls come in big numbers and the network sells more Christmas stuff than any other shopping network.
 After congratulations and a salary raise, Nick couldn't be happier.
 He walks around the once-unpleasant community and begins to see the Christmas spirit for which he long hoped.

-After a few days on the job, Nick cultures a close friendship with Lucy.
-He begins to tell her about his reign and his choosing her as a successor.
-He says if he doesn't find a successor, a giant flood will engulf the world, adding that that was the reason for the Noah's Ark story.
-Lucy finds it ridiculous and tries to stay away from him.
+Within time, Nick cultures a close friendship with Lucy.
+He begins to tell her about his reign and his choosing her as a successor, explaining if he doesn't find a successor, a giant flood will engulf the world, adding that that was the reason for the Noah's Ark story.
+Lucy finds the story ridiculous and tries to stay away from him.